 On the other hand, a sprint needs to be short enough so that the requirements churn slower than the sprint length can accommodate.
 For example, if a sprint lasts two weeks, the team is hoping for changes to happen slower than every two weeks.
 This further implies that stakeholders will have to wait two weeks to see new stuff done.

-Nowadays, it’s common that the requirements churn are too fast for the sprint because there are many things to fix in other systems as well.
+Nowadays, it’s common that the requirements churn is too fast for the sprint because there are many things to fix in other systems as well.
 This is one of the reasons why teams shorten the planning cycle or the sprint length.
 Things happen, and therefore, teams develop different systems to manage requirements a couple of times during the sprint length.

 Pros and cons of shorter sprints